 English law regards an attempted assignment of contractual rights in breach of a contractual prohibition as ineffective to transfer such contractual rights.
-In Linden Gardens Trust Ltd v Lenesta Sludge Disposals Ltd [1993] UKHL 4 it was held that, were the law otherwise, it would defeat the legitimate commercial reason for inserting such a contractual prohibition, namely to ensure that the original parties are not brought into direct contractual relations with third parties (see also BG Global Energy Limited (formerly BG International (NSW) Limited) and others v Talisman Sinopec Energy UK Limited (formerly Talisman Energy (UK) Limited) and others [2015] EWHC 110 (Comm)).
+In Linden Gardens Trust Ltd v Lenesta Sludge Disposals Ltd [1993] UKH d and others [2015] EWHC 110 (Comm).
 However, while any assignment in breach of a contractual prohibition is incapable of transferring any interest to the assignee, it may well create enforceable obligations between the assignor and assignee themselves.
 Moreover, Linden Gardens established that an intended assignee may still have a remedy in spite of such a contractual prohibition on assignment, although any claim must be brought by the assignor, who would hold any damages recovered on trust for the assignee.